Remove Problem Clients in 4 Steps Without Losing Referrals: Exit Protocol for $80K–$120K Operators

 Here’s the complete execution breakdown with exact steps, communication templates, and verification gates.

-Most founders fire impulsively after one bad incident.
-That’s expensive.
-No documentation = “he said/she said” if they claim mistreatment.
+Most founders fire impulsively after one bad incident, which is expensive.
+No documentation turns any complaint into a “he said/she said” situation if the client later claims mistreatment.

 Step 1: Create Dysfunction Log (30 minutes)

-Use a spreadsheet or a document.
-Track every issue for 7 days minimum.
+Use a spreadsheet or a document to track every issue, and log incidents for a minimum of 7 days.

 Columns: